Host Runtime and Tensor Streaming

 Launching Kernels

 We can additionally use memcpy to launch a kernel function.
-The user has to specify and pass a color LAUNCH to memcpy and define a function to be launched.

 The following is an example of the kernel launching protocol.
 This program exports two functions to the host: f1 and f2.